gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

     urls.shortestURL(urls: seq[TUrl]): TUrl

-The other derived problems from the lack of types of the Objective-C version also disappear in Nimrod.
+The other derived problems from the lack of types of the Objective-C version also disappear in Nim.
 Let's compare to the python snippet:

 ```
 import strutils